anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 In this case, current NDMF executes Optimizing phase in order `-1025`, which is JUST before VRCSDK's `RemoveAvatarEditorOnly` callback, so your tool should remove components with `IVRCSDKPreprocessAvatarCallback` with `callbackOrder` smaller than `-1025`.

-If your components is only for holding information for your edit mode tool and has no meaning on the build time, you can remove your components in `IVRCSDKPreprocessAvatarCallback` as described above, or you can somply use [Asset Description] to register your components to be removed.
+If your components is only for holding data for your edit-mode tool and doesn't affects on build or at runtime, you can remove your components in `IVRCSDKPreprocessAvatarCallback` as described above, or you can simply use [Asset Description] to register your components as safe-to-remove components

 [DestroyImmediate]: https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Object.DestroyImmediate.html